paldhous/ucb/2017/dataviz/md_raw/class9.md

 ### Converting between vector geodata formats

 We will later learn how to use [QGIS](https://qgis.org/en/site/) to convert between the main geodata formats.
 In addition, [this site](http://shpescape.com/) converts shapefiles to GeoJSON and TopoJSON.
-[Mapshaper](http://mapshaper.org/), which we will later also use to simplify the geometry of geodata, will import and export data as Shapefile, GeoJSON, and TopoJSON, and so can also be used for data conversion.
+[Mapshaper](http://mapshaper.org/) which is designed to simplify the geometry of geodata, will import and export data as Shapefile, GeoJSON, and TopoJSON, and so can also be used for data conversion.

 ### Mapping images: raster geodata